keithowino/top-calculator/README.md

 ## Setup/ Installation Requirements
 - To clone this repository to your machine do this in the root directory of where you would like to save the project.
-Before using this be sure which url link you should use, is it for HTTP or shh.
+Before using this be sure which url link you should use, is it for HTTP or SHH.

     ```
     git clone https://github.com/freestyletear/top-calculator